spences10/scottspence.com/posts/gets-better-with-git.md

 No doubt you have heard of Git or GitHub for source control, but **what is source control?**

-> “Revision control (also known as version control, source control or
+> "Revision control (also known as version control, source control or
 > (source) code management (SCM)) is the management of multiple
-> revisions of the same unit of information.”
+> revisions of the same unit of information.

 Cool story br0!
 In other words: Source control allows distributed work in teams of any size, at different locations, while avoiding conflicts